ZEV Action Plan History

 In 2013, the first ZEV Action Plan was released, a roadmap designed to support the Governor’s goal of 1.5 million ZEVs on the road by 2025 (Executive Order B-16-2012).
 It laid out progress to-date, challenges, and four high-level goals with a series of actions for state agencies to take that could accelerate ZEV adoption.

-Just three years later, the ZEV market had evolved significantly and agencies had completed many of the actions in the 2013 Plan.
+The 2016 ZEV Action Plan was released just three years later because the ZEV market had evolved significantly and state agencies had completed many of the actions in the 2013 Plan.
 It was time for a new, updated version to reflect market growth and emerging needs and opportunities.
-The 2016 ZEV Action Plan was released in October of that year, detailing more than 200 actions across six key target areas.
-It incorporated new elements: it included the medium- and heavy-duty sectors, placed focus on increasing accessibility of ZEV technology throughout the document, and added two new sections, Bolster ZEV market growth outside of California and Lead by example integrating ZEVs into state government.
-The remaining four sections of the plan are similar, enhanced versions of the 2013 Plan.
+The plan detailed more than 200 actions across six key target areas and incorporated the medium- and heavy-duty sectors.

 The 2018 ZEV Action Plan Priorities Update was prompted by Executive Order B-48-18 which reaffirmed California’s commitment to ZEVs.
 The executive order sought an update of the 2016 Zero-Emission Vehicle Action Plan to help expand private investment in ZEV infrastructure, particularly in low income and disadvantaged communities, while also setting infrastructure targets for vehicle charging stations and hydrogen fueling stations, and setting the goal of 5 million ZEVs on our roads by 2030.